R3Conclave/conclave-samples/conclave-auction/README.md

 ### Running the web host server

+Run the web host server using the below command.

 `./gradlew host:run`

 The web host server is an out-of-the-box spring boot server which serves as a host component for a simple conclave application.
-It perform common tasks done by a host like, load enclave, relay mails between client and enclave, etc. which can be called via exposed APIs.
+It performs common tasks done by a host like, load enclave, relay mails between client and enclave, etc. which can be called via exposed APIs.

 #### Running the client